rockdaboot/wget2/docs/wget2_manual.md

 * --delete-after

-  This option tells Wget to delete every single file it downloads, after having done so.
+  This option tells Wget2 to delete every single file it downloads, after having done so.
 It is useful for pre- fetching popular pages through a proxy, e.g.:

-      wget -r -nd --delete-after http://whatever.com/~popular/page/
+      wget2 -r -nd --delete-after http://whatever.com/~popular/page/

   The -r option is to retrieve recursively, and -nd to not create directories.